mattriley/agile-avatars/task-helpers/readme-gen/src/README-TEMPLATE.md

 ### Services

-A plain object graph containing only _service functions_.
+An aggregation of _service functions_.

 A __service function__ orchestrates domain logic and IO including state changes.